Italy > Banking and finance

 Cleary Gottlieb Steen & Hamilton LLP’s Milan-based Roberto Bonsignore is ‘excellent; his advice and local market knowledge are invaluable’.
 Rome counsel Claudio Di Falco is also highly rated.
 Counsel Carlo de Vito Piscicelli, who returned to Europe from New York, splits his time between Milan and London.
 The team advised Sogefi on negotiating a five-year term and revolving credit agreement worth €200m with a pool of lenders led by ING Bank.

-Gattai, Minoli & Partners assisted CVC Capital Partners with the complex and high-profile €2bn restructuring of Seat Pagine Gialle’s financial debt.
+Gattai Minoli Agostinelli & Partners' experience inculdes having assisted CVC Capital Partners with the complex and high-profile €2bn restructuring of Seat Pagine Gialle’s financial debt.
 Gaetano Carrello is recommended along with recently arrived new name partner Ricardo Agostinelli, who was among six lawyers that joined from Latham & Watkins LLP.

 Jones Day advised a group of vehicles managed by Carlyle Group on the negotiation and potential restructuring of their indebtedness and subsequent winding up.
 Francesco Squerzoni ‘knows how to handle international counter-parties’.

 NCTM Studio Legale Associato is praised for its ‘business acumen and industry knowledge’.
 The practice assisted UniCredit with a structured financing of Gamenet, a company operating in the gaming sector.
 Rome-based department head Corrado Verna is ‘dedicated to his deals’; Eugenio Siragusa is also well regarded; and Stefano Padovani in Milan is ‘an expert in financial matters’.
 Giuseppe Labianca accepted a role in-house with the firm’s client, Brunello Cucinelli.